-There is this myth in landscape photography that one most venture into the wilderness or at least down a trail to get a quality photo, that is not always the case.
-While it is my preference, this photo presented itself to me in the waning light of a late fall day as I was return to my Moab home from an afternoon trip to our LaSal Mountains.
+There is this myth in landscape photography that one must venture into the wilderness or at least down a trail to get a quality photo, but that is not always the case.
+While it is my preference, this photo presented itself to me in the waning light of a late fall day as I was returning to my Moab home from an afternoon trip to our LaSal Mountains.

-At home I altered the background shade color to reduce the magenta and gain the blue I saw.
+At home, I altered the background shade color to reduce the magenta and gain the blue I saw.
 I intensified the sunlit aspens and lightened the foreground.
-While scanning the image for dust and other flaws I wanted to heal or clone away, I was surprised to see that a deer had entered the scene.
+While scanning the image for dust and other flaws, I wanted to heal or clone away; I was surprised to see that a deer had entered the scene.
 Were you always there?
 Wow!
 I did not see it while on the mountain, yet here she was.
 She saw me, but I totally missed her till now.
-Oh deer!
 I wonder what else is in these images of ours?

 Benefits of VIP membership: